thexmanxyz/Website-Header-Gantry/README.md

 ## Manual Installation
 1. Download the **Default or Legacy Package** of the *Website Header Particle*.
 If you are using Gantry **<5.3.2** please use the **Legacy Package** for compatibility reasons.
 2. Extract the files.
 3. Copy the `.html.twig` and the `.yaml` file to your particle folder `/[GANTRY_THEME]/custom/particles`.
-Please check the list below to determine where the template folder for your CMS is located.
+Please check the [listing](https://github.com/thexmanxyz/Website-Header-Gantry#cms-template-folder) below to determine where the template folder for your CMS is located.

 ## CMS Template Folder
 Please be aware of the template folder path if you install the particle manually: